 The CSS Grid layout was introduced in 2011, supported by one browser as an experimental feature.
 It’s come a long way since then, with all major browsers jumping on board in 2017.
 Before that, pages were built using the table layout, which required some inelegant solutions to get the content to display in an accessible and interactive way.
 Later, a one-dimensional flexible box module (Flexbox) was created to help address the issue of a universal markup.
 To make it work, however, developers hacked, tweaked, made workarounds, and invented the CSS frameworks—none of which added to the viability of these methods.

 In 2018, CSS Grid started the new age of layout.
 A grid is a set of intersecting horizontal and vertical lines; thus, it’s a two-dimensional layout that can be changed without affecting the markup.
-The grid provides an order for the elements rendered on a page, and, like Flexbox, a grid does not require elements to be placed in the order they are going to be displayed.
+The grid provides an order for the elements rendered on a page, and, like Flexbox, a web design grid does not require elements to be placed in the order they are going to be displayed.
 CSS can distribute them in any order based on the priorities of the screen size.

 Leveraging design in a CSS Grid layout